 I’m obsessed with money, because I’m good at it and because it’s tangible.
 I can easily quantify it, and measure my accomplishments.
 Because of this, it’s become a vice that I turn to when I want to distract myself from the things I find difficult.
 Having an increased awareness of this behavior helps me redirect my energy to what matters most.

 There is a widespread narrative around passion and courage when it comes to finding fulfilling work.
 We are told to find our passions, and courageously pursue them.
 We are then told that if we are stuck, we simply aren’t looking hard enough.

-These are the overarching viewpoints within So Good They Can’t Ignore You, which I read and loved.
+Cal Newport disagrees with this messaging.
+He shares his viewpoints within So Good They Can’t Ignore You, which I read and loved.
 Inside is a detailed summary of the powerful lessons and ideas in the book.

 The Social Security website provides quick and easy access to a record of your lifetime earnings.
 This information provides valuable insights into your overall financial health, and can serve as a valuable planning tool.

 What’s life like six months into my first mini-retirement?
 There’s been lots of accomplishments and achievements, but also lots of challenges and struggles.
 In this post I dig deep into what I’ve been up to, what’s been working and not working, and where I’m headed in the coming months.